business-science/correlationfunnel/README.md

 ## Correlation Funnel in 2-Minutes

-**Problem**: Exploratory data analysis (EDA) often involves looking at feature-target relationships independently.
-The problem is that this process of comparing feature after feature is very time consuming even for small data sets. ***Rather than search for relationships, what if we could let the relationships come to us?***
+**Problem**: Exploratory data analysis (EDA) involves looking at feature-target relationships independently.
+This process is very time consuming even for small data sets. ***Rather than search for relationships, what if we could let the relationships come to us?***

 <img src="man/figures/README-corr_funnel.png" width="35%" align="right" style="border-style: solid; border-width: 2px; border-color: #2c3e50; margin-left: 10px; "/>

 **Solution:** Enter `correlationfunnel`.
-The package drastically speeds up EDA by providing a **succinct workflow** and **interactive visualization tools** for understanding which features have relationships to target (response).
-This is excellent for pre-modeling / pre-Machine Learning since you can determine quickly if you have predictive features (those with relationship to the target feature).
+The package provides a **succinct workflow** and **interactive visualization tools** for understanding which features have relationships to target (response).

 **Main Benefits**: